What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 What is the most important feature in a tinnitus app?

 Background playback continuity — whether the app keeps playing during phone calls, meetings, and with a locked screen — is arguably the most practically important feature.
-An app that stops when life happens cannot provide the consistent daily sound exposure that research associates with meaningful improvement.
+An app that stops when life happens cannot provide the consistent daily sound exposure research associates with improvement.
 Frequency matching is the second most important feature for people with tonal tinnitus.

 Do tinnitus apps need to run all day to work?

-Research suggests that meaningful improvement in tinnitus distress scores is associated with consistent daily use of 30 minutes or more.
+Research suggests meaningful improvement in tinnitus distress scores is associated with consistent daily use of 30 minutes or more.
 For many people, reaching that threshold without intentional effort requires an app that runs in the background during normal activities — not one that requires dedicated listening sessions in a quiet room.

 Is frequency matching necessary or is white noise enough?

 White noise alone may help reduce the silence-tinnitus contrast, and some people find it sufficient.
-Research suggests that sounds tuned near the pitch of someone's tinnitus may be more effective for some individuals than generic broadband noise.
+Research suggests sounds tuned near the pitch of someone's tinnitus may be more effective for some individuals than generic broadband noise.
 For people with high-pitched tonal tinnitus, frequency matching is worth trying.

 Should a tinnitus app work offline?